 There is technically only one way to safely serve duck breasts under 165 degrees Fahrenheit.
 That is by pasteurizing them in a sous vide water bath over 131 degrees Fahrenheit for a time determined by their thickness.
 Now, you can also opt for the pan-frying method above, it all comes down to your own level of comfort with the lower internal temperature.

 Depending on its size, a typical duck breast should take around 30 minutes to come up to the 131 degrees Fahrenheit mark.
-If you then hold the duck breasts above that temperature anywhere from 3 1/2 to 7 1/2 minutes you will kill any dangerous pathogens.
+If you then hold the duck breasts above that temperature for 1.5 hours you will kill any dangerous pathogens.

 The process goes as follows: